Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer.md

 If a creature uses its action to examine the duplicate, the creature can determine that it is an illusion with a successful Intelligence (Investigation) check against a DC of 8 + your proficiency bonus + your Charisma modifier.

 # Illusory Mischief
 Also starting at 3rd level, you learn the [[Minor Illusion]] and [[Subterfuge]] cantrips.
 Additionally, you learn the [[Silent Image]] spell and you can cast it without expending a spell slot or providing material components.
-Once you do so, you can't do it again until you finish a long rest or expend 1 Mirage Point.
+Once you do so, you can't do it again until you finish a long rest or expend a Mirage Point.
 Charisma is your spellcasting ability for these spells.

 # Trick of the Light
 Starting at 9th level, you learn the [[Invisibility]] spell and you can cast it without expending a spell slot or providing material components.
 Once you do so, you can't do it again until you finish a long rest or expend 2 Mirage Points.
 Charisma is your spellcasting ability for this spell.

 # Greater Misdirection
 Starting at 13th level, you learn the [[Mislead]] spell and you can cast it without expending a spell slot.
-Once you do so, you can't do it again until you finish a long rest or expend 3 Mirage Points.
+Once you do so, you can't do it again until you finish a long rest or expend 5 Mirage Points.
 Charisma is your spellcasting ability for this spell.

-# Supreme Illusionist
+# Master of Mischief
-Starting at 17th level, when you roll for initiative and have no remaining Mirage Points, you regain a number of Mirage Points equal to your Charisma modifier (minimum of 1).
+Starting at 17th level, you learn the [[Project Image]] spell and you can cast it without expending a spell slot.
+Once you do so, you can't do it again until you finish a long rest or expend 7 Mirage Points.
+Charisma is your spellcasting ability for this spell.

 [:classes/rogue/mirage-dancer:]